This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - a residence visa issued by the EU

 In principle, the tourist visa is obtainable by eligible tourists from India.
-However, as per the UAE’s official government portal, female travellers under 18 are not eligible to apply for this type of visa unless travelling with their parents.
+However, as per the UAE’s official government portal, female travellers under 18 are not eligible to apply for this type of visa unless they travel with their parents.

-Also, children under the age of 18 who are accompanying adults are eligible for a free visa for visits made between 15 July and 15 September of each year.
+Also, children under 18 and accompanying adults are eligible for a free visa for visits between 15 July and 15 September each year.

 Dubai tourist visa available for Indians

 There are currently four types of available tourist visas as follows.